Rapid EDI 834 Integration with a Team of 2? No Problem!

 PilotFish’s eiConsole for X12 EDI delivered features and modules that stripped away the technical complexity of parsing, validating, mapping and producing all HIPAA EDI files.
-In this case, it streamlined and automated handling and processing of member EDI 834 Enrollment and Maintenance data at scale.
+In this case, it streamlined and automated the handling and processing of member EDI 834 Enrollment and Maintenance data at scale.
 This was done while also meeting the company’s goals to inaugurate 100% consistency and error checking – all priorities set for the eiConsole.
 PilotFish’s graphical automated interface assembly line process and visual drag & drop Data Mapper quickly negated the company’s need for custom coding and scripting thus saving the client time and money.
 As every configuration followed the product’s intuitive user interface and consistent methodology, the clients’ business users could easily handle up to 90% of the work – freeing up their higher-level IT talent and further reducing their costs.

 Preprocessing and validation are simple matters with the eiConsole’s built-in functions that are easily invoked and set for EDI or other data to be cleared to enter the processing stage and system.
 PilotFish was able to identify submission errors immediately and prevent processing delays.
 Automating error and consistency checking of incoming and outgoing data via PilotFish’s eiConsole met the client’s priority goal to move expeditiously to 100% checking and reporting incomplete data and incorrect data.
 Reporting of data anomalies and inaccuracies to each one of the vendors that the TPA worked with immediately improved data quality and accuracy of member and other information exchanged.
 This was both a cost-savings and a boost to customer satisfaction.